mesbrj/book-looker-realm/README.md

 >
 **Ory Hydra**: Golang OAuth2 and OpenID Connect provider for token-based authentication.
 - Alternative ways to get Kerberos tickets (via JWT or OTP).
-- OAuth2/OpenID Flows (MinIO and Jakarta EE REST Web Service).
+- OAuth2/OpenID Flows (MinIO and Spring for Apache Kafka REST Web Service).
 >
 **Ory Kratos**: Golang Identity and User Management system with self-service flows.
 - Principals and keys (users and services) management in the Kerby realm.
 >
 **Ory Keto**: Golang Fine-grained authorization server with relationship-based access control.
-- Fine-grained authorization for the Jakarta EE REST Web Service.
+- Fine-grained authorization for the Spring for Apache Kafka REST Web Service.
 - Fine-grained authorization for the S3 buckets (MinIO).

 ### Positive points about Kerberos